Our Shanghai air quality article discussed government efforts to reduce Shanghai air pollution in 2013.

 Another report from earlier in 2014 gave the following break-down of Shanghai pollution:

-A report issued in early January 2015 had this break-down of air pollution sources in Shanghai for the years 2012-2013:
+A report issued in early January 2015 listed the following sources of air pollution in Shanghai:

 - 26 percent of the air pollutants in Shanghai came from other cities and provinces.

 Of the air pollution created from within the city: